 A great advantage of startup planning is that you can create an architecture in a way so that you get only the essential functionality.
 It will be developed without any unnecessary features, the creation of which requires more costs.
 That is, IT consulting allows you to get a product solely developed on the basis of customer goals and desires.

-High-quality project planning with the help of IT consulting, even before the conclusion of the contract, enables you to plan all aspects of the project in such a way that prevents the risk of overpaying for the custom software solution development.
+High-quality project planning with the help of Startup consulting, even before the conclusion of the contract, enables you to plan all aspects of the project in such a way that prevents the risk of overpaying for the custom software solution development.
 Consulting allows you to fairly accurately determine the amount of work on product development and make accurate estimates and calculation of cash.
 In turn, your company loses the risk of overpaying or receiving not what was expected.

 .2 Choosing the right pricing model